 This DEET-Free plant-based insect repellent was created to improve the quality of life for families that love the great outdoors.
 I love that they have a clear vision: To provide a safer alternative: An insect repellent free of harmful chemicals.

 Their products are vegan and are kind to the planet, and their focus is very much on adding something to our lives rather than taking something away.
-It’s an Australia-owned and Australia-made product.
+It’s an Australia-owned and Australia-made bug repellent.
 They offer two versions of insect spray: NoBites™ Insect Repellent and NoBites™ Junior Insect repellent.

 The products ward off a range of flying insects that you might encounter outdoors such as mosquitoes, sandflies and midges.
 The active ingredient is Citriodiol which camouflages your smell from biting insects.
 NoBites™ products are APVMA approved and backed by Centres for Disease Control (CDC) & World Health Organisation (WHO).
 They’re also dermatologically tested.

 The NoBites™ mosquito spray came out in a fairly fine mist and dried quite quickly on our skin in a few seconds without it feeling at all sticky.
 It smelled natural and not unpleasant, and didn’t catch the back of our throats like the chemical sprays can.
-The packaging is a plastic bottle with a plastic lid (although I did keep losing the lids when they were in my bag as they’d get knocked off).
+The packaging is a plastic bottle with a plastic lid.

 NoBites worked really well for us and it repelled the mosquitoes.
 The kids wore the Junior version and Matt and I wore the adult version.
 The bottles say it works for up to six hours (for mosquitoes, midges and sandflies) and up to four hours for ticks, but we were out for longer than that sometimes and it gave us excellent protection without us reapplying it and we didn’t get any bites.

-The bottles come in 100ml sizes and were easy to carry around in my handbag.
+The bottles come in 100ml sizes and were easy to carry around in my handbag (although I did keep losing the lids when they were in my bag as they’d get knocked off so they didn’t click on very tightly).

 We liked that the products were APVMA approved and they were well-tested – it gave us confidence in the products (this also helped me persuading my husband away from his usual DEET sprays).